kuzzleio/sdk-jvm/doc/1/core-classes/kuzzle/disconnect/index.md

 Closes the current connection to Kuzzle.

-Disconnects the SDK from the Kuzzle server using the underlying protocol `Disconnect` method.
+Disconnects the SDK from the Kuzzle server using the underlying protocol `disconnect` method.

+:::: tabs
+::: tab Java

 ## Arguments